kumarrishav/Persona-Auth/README.md

 Persona Only handles the Login Portion, Thus I was tasked with Creating a Persistent Login handler in PHP, to keeping my users logged in.
 Challenge Accepted!

+## Demo

+We created a [Live Demo Page](http://demo.modularr.com/persona/) to show you what it looks like.

 ## Usage

 This is more of a Implementation rather then a Library.